TheodoreNestel/Theo-Capstone-One/README.txt

 please go to : https://developer.riotgames.com
 and make an accoun the generate key

-in my app there will be a global variable on the back end called riotKey please change the value to your key and the app should work from there.
+in my app there will be a global variable on the back end called RIOT_API_KEY please change the value to your key and the app should work from there.

 You will need to do this every 24h which is when the key you just got will expire